jianghuang588/Distributed_Query_Processing_Engine-/README.md

-# Intruction
+# Intruction:
 - Set up android studio environemt
 - Download the Dictionary App from Github
 - Put the folder in the desirable location
 - Use the android studio to open the Dictionary App
-# To test the app, please use the following words
+# To test the app, please use the following words:

 **(Source, Phonetic, Firebase activity page)**